dwyl/flutter-bloc-tutorial/README.md

 **state should emerge from it**.
 For example, when you make an API call, the app should show a loading animation (**loading state**).
-When the internet is disabled, a notification could be shown to the user stating there is no internet connection.
+When the internet required but not available, this should be reflected in the interface so the `person` knows they have reduced functionality.

 There are a few benefits for using `Bloc`:
 - the logic is *kept out of the widgets*.